Sleeping after eating a meal is expected, regardless of your overall health or diet. There are biological reasons for this.

 Keep your energy and vitality steady throughout the day with REVV, Zeal O2, and Happy Girl.
 As with any nutritional or dietary supplement, you should check with your doctor before using it.

 Feel Sleepy After Meals?
 It’s Normal, but You Can Control It

 Most people can recover from after-meal drowsiness on their own (or with a few adjustments to their routine).
-If you’re able to take a “power nap” for 20 minutes during the day, it will have a rejuvenating effect.
-IF not, try to do secondary “busywork” until your energy returns.
+If you can take a “power nap” for 20 minutes during the day, it will have a rejuvenating effect.
+If not, try to do secondary “busywork” until your energy returns.